MS Spero

 MS Spero, was a British ferry ship, which was part of Ellerman Wilson's fleet.
 She was built by Camell Laird Shipsbuilders in 1966.
-She was later sold on NEL Lines as the Sappho, and was the company's first ship.
+She was later sold on to NEL Lines as the Sappho, and was the company's first ship.
 She was in use from 1973 up to 2001, when she was sold to Carra and Pontikos as the Santorini 3.
 She was eventually sold for scrap as the Santori.